 EdX does not support this problem type.

-In the component editor that appears, click Edit.
+In the component that appears, select Edit.

 In the component editor, replace the example code with your own code.

 To add the Annotation problem segment of the problem, follow these steps.

 Under the annotation component, create a new blank advanced problem component.

 Paste the following code in the advanced problem component, replacing placeholders with your own information.

 <problem> <annotationresponse> <annotationinput> <text>PLACEHOLDER: Text of annotation</text> <comment>PLACEHOLDER: Text of question</comment> <comment_prompt>PLACEHOLDER: Type your response below:</comment_prompt> <tag_prompt>PLACEHOLDER: In your response to this question, which tag below do you choose?</tag_prompt> <options> <option choice="incorrect">PLACEHOLDER: Incorrect answer (to make this option a correct or partially correct answer, change choice="incorrect" to choice="correct" or choice="partially-correct")</option> <option choice="correct">PLACEHOLDER: Correct answer (to make this option an incorrect or partially correct answer, change choice="correct" to choice="incorrect" or choice="partially-correct")</option> <option choice="partially-correct">PLACEHOLDER: Partially correct answer (to make this option a correct or partially correct answer, change choice="partially-correct" to choice="correct" or choice="incorrect") </option> </options> </annotationinput> </annotationresponse> <solution> <p>PLACEHOLDER: Detailed explanation of solution</p> </solution> </problem>